RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Conclusion

-\section{conclusion}
+We leverage the temporal attention sparsity induced by periodicity and introduce pre-attention to learn the periodic patterns.
+Although pre-attention operates at a coarse region level and does not generate significant computation, it inevitably leads to additional GPU kernel launches and memory transactions.
+From Table \ref{tab:cost}, RhythmFormer has lower computational complexity compared to Physformer, but its throughput is lower, likely due to this effect.
+Nevertheless, this issue could be alleviated through engineering efforts, such as GPU kernel fusion.

-In response to the subtle and periodic nature of rPPG signals, we proposed a method that explicitly leverages periodicity to design the periodic sparse attention mechanism, and combines multi-scale temporal learning to unearth the quasi-periodic patterns in weak signals.
-This method achieved robust performance in rPPG measurement, surpassing previous state-of-the-art approaches across various datasets, and demonstrated outstanding generalization in cross-dataset evaluation.
-We envision RhythmFormer to serve as a new baseline in the fully supervised rPPG domain.
-Moreover, RhythmFormer proves highly effective in heart rate assessment tasks, and future exploration will delve into its feasibility for other tasks involving the extraction of periodic signals.
+\section{Conclusion}

-\textbf{Acknowledgments} This work was supported in part by the National Key Research and Development Program of China (2022ZD0117900), the National Natural Science Foundation of China (62206015, 62227801, U19B2032, U20B2062), the Guangdong Basic and Applied Basic Research Foundation (2021A1515110249), and the Fundamental Research Funds for the Central Universities (FRF-TP-22-043A1).
+In response to the subtle and periodic nature of rPPG signals, we propose a method that explicitly leverages periodicity to design a periodic sparse attention mechanism.
+Combined with the proposed plug-and-play fusion stem to guide attention, this method effectively recognizes quasi-periodic patterns in weak rPPG signals, achieving state-of-the-art performance in extensive experiments.
+We envision RhythmFormer as a baseline for the rPPG community, supporting diverse methods and applications in the rPPG domain.
+In the future, it is potential to explore multimodal periodic sparse attention, as it may align periodic patterns across various modalities, such as RGB, radar, and radio frequency.
+Additionally, periodic sparse attention has proven highly effective in the rPPG task, and we will investigate its feasibility for broader fine-grained or periodic video understanding tasks.